-If there is no register available anymore for any eightbyte of an argument, the whole argument is passed on the stack.
-If registers have already been assigned for some eightbytes of this argument, those assignments get reverted.
+If there are no registers available for any eightbyte of an argument, the whole argument is passed on the stack.
+If registers have already been assigned for some eightbytes of such an argument, the assignments get reverted.

-Once registers are assigned, the arguments passed in memory are pushed on the stack in reversed (right-to-left) order.
+Once registers are assigned, the arguments passed in memory are pushed on the stack in reversed (right-to-left14) order.

-For calls that may call functions that use varargs or stdargs (prototype-less calls or calls to functions containing ellipsis (...) in the declaration) %al is used as hidden argument to specify the number of SSE registers used.
-The contents of %al do not need to match exactly the number of registers, but must be an upper bound on the number of SSE registers used and is in the range 0-8 inclusive.
+For calls that may call functions that use varargs or stdargs (prototype-less calls or calls to functions containing ellipsis (...) in the declaration) al^{15} is used as hidden argument to specify the number of SSE registers used.
+The contents of al do not need to match exactly the number of registers, but must be an upper bound on the number of SSE registers used and is in the range 0-8 inclusive.